SAFE2 Hits Market Cap of $12.45 Million (SAFE2)

 SAFE2 Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as SAFE2 directly using US dollars.
-Investors seeking to acquire SAFE2 should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy SAFE2 using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as SAFE2 directly using U.S. dollars.
+Investors seeking to trade SAFE2 should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase SAFE2 using one of the exchanges listed above.

 Receive News & Updates for SAFE2 Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SAFE2 and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.